 - If you have children, you still are a mother.

 - You are still a nurse or teacher or chef or whatever your occupation has been.

 - You are still a child of God if you have a relationship with Jesus.

 - You may be a part of a church family.

 - You may be a volunteer for a service organization

-You need to capitalize on these connections as they will help you get over the divorce and get through the days ahead.
+You need to capitalize on these connections as they will help you get through the divorce trauma and the uncertain days ahead.